Mariupol mayor says siege has killed more than 10K civilians

 “Mobile crematoriums have arrived in the form of trucks: You open it, and there is a pipe inside and these bodies are burned,” he said.

-In one strike, Moscow said it hit four S-300 launchers near the central city of Dnipro that had been provided by a European country it did not name.
-Slovakia gave Ukraine just such a system last week but denied it had been destroyed.
-Russia previously reported two strikes on similar systems in other places.
+A senior U.S. defense official said Monday that a long Russian convoy is now rolling toward the eastern city of Izyum with artillery, aviation and infantry support, apparently for the looming offensive.

-The failure to win full control of Ukraine’s skies has hampered Moscow’s ability to provide air cover for troops on the ground, limiting their advances and likely exposing them to greater losses.
+More artillery is being deployed near the city of Donetsk, while ground combat units that withdrew from around the Kyiv and Chernihiv areas appear destined for refitting and resupplying before they position in Donbas, said the official, who spoke on condition of anonymity to discuss internal U.S. military assessments.

-With their offensive in many parts of the country thwarted, Russian forces have relied increasingly on bombarding cities — a strategy that has left many urban areas flattened and killed thousands of people.
+With their offensive in many parts of the country thwarted, Russian forces have relied increasingly on bombarding cities — a strategy that has flattened many urban areas and killed thousands of people.

 In Bucha on Monday, the work of exhuming bodies from a mass grave in a churchyard resumed.